fr3nch13/cakephp-jira/docs/classes/Fr3nch13.Jira.Exception.IssueSubmissionException.md

 ---
 **Summary**

-Thow a 404 when the project is missing.
+Throw a 500 when something goes wrong.

 **Type:** integer